tristanMatthias/vimage/READEME.md

 ---

-## Running Vimage
+## Running Vumage
 1. Open a new terminal tab
-2. Navigate to Vimage repo
+2. Navigate to Vumage repo
 3. run "npm start"
 4. Access in web browser at "localhost:3000/login"